Fluid Grid Blocks

 Adding a Fluid Grid Block

-To add a new Fluid Grid Block while editing your page, click on Insert Block and then click on My Blocks, then select Fluid Grid Block
+To add a new Fluid Grid Block while editing your page, click on Insert Block, then click on My Blocks and select Fluid Grid Block

 Markup 2024-10-22 at 20.07.56.png